qmhc/vite-plugin-dts/README.md

 })
 ```

-Starting from `3.0.0`, you can use this plugin in Rollup.
+Starting with `3.0.0`, you can use this plugin with Rollup.

 ## FAQ